JamieBali/gameSolvers/README.md

 # Game Solvers

 Here I will compile a collection of solvers I have produced for online games.
+These are not optimal solutions, but are functional and sometimes silly.

 ## Colordle Bookmarklet